alexander-pick/MKMTool/README.md

 If you do not want to do that, here is a build for Windows (64-bit):

-https://tomasjanak.github.io/MKMTool0.8.0.4.zip, compiled by [Tomas Janak](https://github.com/tomasjanak)). **IF YOU ARE UPDATING FROM A VERSION OLDER THAN 1.12.2020, delete mkminventory.csv file in your bin folder before starting MKMTool.
+https://tomasjanak.github.io/MKMTool0.8.1.0.zip, compiled by [Tomas Janak](https://github.com/tomasjanak)). **IF YOU ARE UPDATING FROM A VERSION OLDER THAN 1.12.2020, delete mkminventory.csv file in your bin folder before starting MKMTool.
 But from now on, try to always keep this file even as you update to new versions, it will store additional data about cards in your stock so that MKMTool can use less API requests and be faster.**

-Before you can use the tool please rename config_template.xml to config.xml and add the apptoken details you can generate in your magiccardmarket profile there.
-Please note that you need an account which is able to sell to use most of the seller functions.
+Before you can use the tool please rename config_template.xml to config.xml and add the apptoken details you can generate in your magiccardmarket profile: on the cardmarket website, click Account -> API Settings and generate tokens for "Dedicated App" (you can put anything you want as the app name).
+You need an account which is able to sell to use most of the seller functions.
+Once you generate it, four random strings of letters and numbers will appear there, copy-pasete those to your config.xml (see how-to run below for details).

 **Short how-to run**